 Center Postdoctoral Training Program Earns High Praise from National Institutes of Health

-The National Institutes of Health peer review of the Center's postdoctoral training program awarded it a score of 11 (with 10 being the best possible score and 90 being the lowest).
-The NIH peer review committee wrote:
+In 2015, the National Institutes of Health peer review of the Center's postdoctoral training program awarded it a score of 10 (with10 being the best possible score)

 Please review the attached document titled "Fellowship Application" to view our requirements.
 Click on "Frequently Asked Questions" for answers to the most common application questions.